Viničky

 Viničky (Szőlőske) is a village and municipality in the Trebišov District in the Košice Region of south-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1273.

 Geography

 The village lies at an altitude of 100 metres and covers an area of 8.842 km².

 It has a population of about 520 people.

+Population

 Ethnicity

 The village is about 63% Hungarian and 37% Slovak.

 Facilities

 The village has a public library, a gym and a football pitch.